 Equips participants with the knowledge and skills necessary to be effective with students with moderate to severe intellectual disabilities.
-Focuses on curricular issues with an emphasis on the Common Core State Standards as well as strategies for making instruction functional and meaningful for students.
-Additional course topics will include a review of assistive technology resources as related to intellectual disabilities.
+Focuses on curricular issues with an emphasis on the Common Core State Standards and Essential Elements as well as strategies for making instruction functional and meaningful for students.